HuzaifaBanegar/url-checker-app-backend/README.md

 Simple Method of use:

-NOTE: PLEASE INSTALL ALLOW CORS extension in your Chrome browser(preferable) Go to the netlify link: https://url-checker-app.netlify.app Try out the app.
+1. It is preferrable to install ALLOW CORS extension in your Chrome browser
+2. Go to the netlify link: https://url-checker-app.netlify.app
+3. Try out the app.
 Please let me know if it can be improved in any ways :)

 In this we will go through the backend part: